Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Swarm Of Cranium Rats (MPMM).md

 aliases: ["Swarm of Cranium Rats"]
 ---
 # Swarm of Cranium Rats
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-83, Volo's Guide to Monsters p.
-133*
+83*

 ## Cranium Rat